Herman Rosenblat: Discovery of hoax

 Jewish professor Deborah Lipstadt had already denounced the story in her personal blog in December 2007.
 Other Holocaust survivors like Peter Kubicek also denounced the implausibility of the story.
 Jewish-American blogger Danny Bloom started emailing several historians for help, one of them being Holocaust historian Kenneth Waltzer.

 Waltzer had been interviewing survivors for a new book, and he had been told that the story was probably false.
 In November 2008 Waltzer contacted forensic genealogists Sharon Sergeant and Colleen Fitzpatrick and started investigating the matter.
 He found out that the prisoners of that concentration camp were prohibited from approaching a camp's fence on pain of death, nor was anyone allowed to approach a fence from the outside.
 Such perimeter fences were electrified and watched 24/7 by armed guards stationed on guard towers, ready to shoot anyone who approached the fence from either side.
-The SS barracks were near to the only fence that faced outwards, and prisoners approaching the barracks would have been executed.
+The SS barracks were near to the only fence that faced outwards, and prisoners approaching the barracks would have been shot.
 Waltzer also discovered that Herman's future wife Roma was never in the town of Schlieben, but that she lived throughout that period in a German farm 210 mi away, near Breslau.
 Another survivor of the same camp, Ben Helfgott, told him that Rosenblat had never told the story before the mid-1990s.
 Waltzer started questioning the publisher and the agent about the authenticity of the story, with little success.
 Some people actively resisted and tried to shut down his investigation.